Isko Moreno 2022 presidential campaign: Polling

 Moreno had maintained his standing as the "top second choice" of voters based on surveys conducted by pollsters Pulse Asia, OCTA Research, and Manila Bulletin–Tangere months before the election.

 Senatorial slate

 Moreno and Ong have endorsed the following candidates for the 2022 Philippine Senate election, thus who are part of their "senatorial slate" dubbed as the Team Bilis Kilos:

 Noli de Castro, a former senator and vice president himself, was originally running for senator under Aksyon Demokratiko.
 However, he withdrew from the race just five days after filing his certificate of candidacy citing undisclosed personal reasons.
 He was replaced by Jopet Sison.

-Moreno also expressed interest to include then incumbent President Rodrigo Duterte in his slate had he decided to pursue his initial intention to run for senator, despite of the two having a fall out months prior to the filing of candidacy.
+Moreno also expressed interest to include then incumbent President Rodrigo Duterte in his slate, had he decided to pursue his initial intention to run for senator, despite the two having a fall-out months prior to the filing of candidacy.